odygrd/quill/docs/overview.rst

 Latency of the First Log Message
 --------------------------------

 Upon the first log message from each thread, the library allocates a queue dynamically.
-For minimizing latency with the initial log, consider calling :cpp:func:`quill::FrontendImpl::preallocate`.
+For minimizing latency with the initial log, consider calling :cpp:func:`FrontendImpl::preallocate`.

 Configuration
 -------------

 Quill offers various customization options, well-documented for ease of use.

-- ``Frontend`` configuration is compile-time, requiring a custom :cpp:class:`quill::FrontendOptions` class.
+- ``Frontend`` configuration is compile-time, requiring a custom :cpp:class:`FrontendOptions` class.
-- For ``Backend`` customization, refer to :cpp:class:`quill::BackendOptions`.
+- For ``Backend`` customization, refer to :cpp:class:`BackendOptions`.

 Frontend (caller-thread)
 ------------------------